Rate My Fish Tank - Fish Tank Pictures & Articles

 Lighting

 Saltwater lighting can get VERY expensive.
-Many corals require metal halide lighting which not only is expensive to buy, but is also expensive to run.
+Many corals require metal halide lighting which is not only expensive to buy, but is also expensive to run.
 However, you can stay away from high-light corals and stick with power compact lighting which is a good deal cheaper than metal halide, but still more expensive than the “standard” fluorescent lighting found in many freshwater aquariums.
 You could also choose a fish-only aquarium where the only lighting requirement is what makes the fish look good.
 It should also be noted that saltwater corals generally require actinic lighting (not to mention the fact that this kind of lighting makes them really pop).
 Actinic lighting is not often used in freshwater setups as plants do not benefit from that portion of the spectrum and it can promote algae growth.

 In the freshwater world, the planted tank is the only tank that really has a lighting requirement and even in these tanks, compact fluorescents are the lighting of choice.
 In all other freshwater aquariums, you only need the lighting that makes the tank and its inhabitants suit your tastes.
+No matter what tank you choose, the size and quality of the lighting system you utilize is your choice so, ultimately, you have control over how much you spend.

 Color